-Causes of Stress: Being in an environment that doesn’t appreciate their skills, visions or ideas; Not enough alone time; Too much extraverting; Too much noise or sensory input; Working with those they see as lazy, incompetent or ignorant; Having to pay attention to too many details at once; Being in unfamiliar surroundings; Having their well-settled plans disrupted; Too much focus on the here-and-now; Not being able to use their intuition to envision the future.
+Causes of Stress: Being in an environment that does not appreciate their skills, visions or ideas; Not enough alone time; Too much extraverting; Too much noise or sensory input; Working with those they see as lazy, incompetent or ignorant; Having to pay attention to too many details at once; Being in unfamiliar surroundings; Having their well-settled plans disrupted; Too much focus on the here-and-now; Not being able to use their intuition to envision the future.

 When in a state of stress, the Enhancer can feel an immense amount of pressure – as if everything is on the line.
 This often means the ability to produce something significant is somehow stifled.
-They may find themselves overwhelmed and thinking about ideas and options that don’t have a productive end.
+They may find themselves overwhelmed and thinking about ideas and options that do not have a productive end.
 As stress increases, the Enhancer can become argumentative and disagreeable.
-Social interaction becomes increasingly difficult; and they may become preoccupied with obsessive ideas and plans.
+Social interaction becomes increasingly difficult and they may become preoccupied with obsessive ideas and plans.
 They may start to spend a massive amount of time fighting horrible thoughts and feelings of worthlessness.
 They will ruminate (go over and over in the mind) about their mistakes, inadequacies and weaknesses and stop progress on a project for fear of failure.
-In a case of chronic stress may fall into the grip of their inferior function; extroverted sensing.
+In a case of chronic stress may fall into the grip of their inferior function - extroverted sensing.
 When this happens, they may give into self-destructive indulgences such as over-eating, over-exercising, over using alcohol or buying lots of useless items.
-They may obsessively clean or re-organize files.
+They may obsessively clean or re-organise files.

-What to do: Give them space, and time alone to process their thoughts and feelings; Reduce sensory stimulation like noise, TV, radio, or bright lights; Let them express their thoughts and feelings without judgment; Understand that they may be irrational; Don’t give them advice.
+What to do: Give them space, and time alone to process their thoughts and feelings; Reduce sensory stimulation like noise, TV, radio, or bright lights; Let them express their thoughts and feelings without judgment; Understand that they may be irrational; Do not give them advice.
 This will only make them feel worse; Give them a break from responsibilities; Encourage them to get enough sleep at night; Help them lighten their schedule, or cancel unnecessary activities; Recommend avoidance of non essential socialising activities; Have a best friend who can listen; Encourage movies, reading, playing music; Do not give them caffeine or sugar; After some time of solitude, encourage them to get a change of scenery by going outdoors.

 What will annoy Enhancers: Interruptions; Surprises; Small Talk; Emotional manipulation; Not being seen as competent; Interference of 'alone time'.